chakrakan/fitcon/README.md

 3. Run `flutter doctor -v` so see if all prerequisites are checked for you, if not fix those
 4. Use `flutter pub get` to download all the dependencies listed in the `pubspec.yml` file
 5. Finally, use `flutter run` to run the app on your open emulator

-## NOTE

-Whenever you need to take the latest updates from `develop` branch to your own feature branch, do the following:
-- `cd` to your working directory for the project
-- `git checkout your_feature_branch`
-- `git merge develop`
-- if there are merge conflicts fix them locally
-- `git add .` to add everything within your feature branch
-- `git commit` to commit everything added
-- `git push` to see those changes - at this point you should be even with changes from develop